Project Wildlife - Satellite Rehabilitation Teams

 - Daily assessment of animals in care for medical concerns and growth milestones.

-Volunteers are asked to commit to a minimum of 1 year of service in this role.
-Volunteers must completed all necessary onboarding steps, including a series of volunteer training shifts at the Bahde Wildlife Care Center in San Diego.
+Volunteers commit to a minimum of 1 year of service on a team.
+Volunteers must completed education and training prior to bringing animals home, including a series of volunteer training shifts at the Bahde Wildlife Care Center in San Diego.